tensorflow/swift-apis/CONTRIBUTING.md

-Before sending your pull request for [review](https://github.com/tensorflow/swift-apis/pulls), make sure your changes are consistent with the guidelines and follow the TensorFlow coding style.
+Before sending your pull request for [review](https://github.com/tensorflow/swift-apis/pulls), make sure your changes are consistent with the guidelines.

 #### Testing